top of page

 aboriginal flag.png

-I acknowledge the Traditional Owners and Custodians of the land on which I live and work.
-I pay my deepest respects to their Elders past, present, and emerging, recognizing their enduring connection to the land, waters, and community.
+I acknowledge the Traditional Owners and Custodians of the land on which I live and work, and pay my respects to Elders past, present and emerging.
+I recognise their enduring connection to land, waters and community.

 progress_pride_flag_p0zqtc.png